The Hermetic Wisdom of Quran — Part 2 (The Chosen One)

 David, here depicted as the Chosen One with divine authority serves as the arbiter in the dispute and tasked with rendering a just verdict to the litigant brothers.
 His decision to favor the weaker partner, Libra, reflects the ethical principle of uplifting the oppressed and ensuring equity in judgment.
 This act of judgment underscores the importance of tempering power with compassion and considering the needs of the marginalized in decision-making and governance.

 The reference to David's penitence alludes to a biblical incident where he succumbed to personal desires, highlighting the universal struggle against the temptations of ego and ambition.
 Through this narrative, the Chosen One learns the importance of humility, self-awareness, and ethical conduct in wielding authority.
-It serves as a cautionary tale against the pitfalls of unchecked ambition and the need for ethical leadership grounded in moral integrity.
+It also serves as a cautionary tale against the pitfalls of unchecked ambition and the need for ethical leadership grounded in moral integrity.

 The Libra Trial